FreeterApp/freeter.io/src/blog/boost-your-productivity-while-managing-multiple-projects/index.md

 ## The Problem: Too Many Tools, Too Many Tabs

-Working on several projects means constantly switching contexts:
+Working on multiple projects often means endless **context switching**:

-- Opening your code editor and locating the right project files.
+- Opening your code editor and digging for the right project files.
-- Jumping into your task manager to track progress.
+- Jumping into a client’s task manager to check tasks and deadlines.
-- Searching for icons, design assets, and documentation.
+- Searching across different websites for icons, design assets, or documentation.
-- Checking Gmail and Twitter DMs across multiple accounts.
+- Logging into Gmail and Twitter DMs across several accounts.
-- Running terminal commands for builds and deployments.
+- Running project-specific terminal commands for builds and deployments.

 When everything is scattered, **productivity drops**.
 You waste time switching between tools instead of focusing on your actual work.